aktos-io/scada.js/_merging_/app/partials/README.md

         mkdir your-widget

-2. run `./update-partial-includes.sh` to refresh `ractive-partials.ls` and `ractive-partials.jade`
+2. run `./update-partial-includes.sh` to refresh `ractive-partials.ls` and `ractive-partials.pug`
 3. Edit your files' contents accordingly.
 4. Test your widget.

 # Testing Widget

-1. Place your widget into `scada-drawing-area`, as in the `demos-showcase.jade` page.
+1. Place your widget into `scada-drawing-area`, as in the `demos-showcase.pug` page.
 2. Your widget SHOULD be resizable.
 3. Your widget SHOULD be draggable.